lewishowles/components/src/components/form/form-input/form-input.md

 `form-input` is an extension of the standard `input` tag, with a consistent design and baked-in accessibility features.

-Supports `v-model` to bind the input's current value.
+## Model

+The model value is the current value of the input.

 ## Slots